IEEE 802.11: Standard vs. amendment

 Both the terms "standard" and "amendment" are used when referring to the different variants of IEEE standards.

 As far as the IEEE Standards Association is concerned, there is only one current standard; it is denoted by IEEE 802.11 followed by the date published.
 IEEE 802.11-2024 is the only version currently in publication, superseding previous releases.
 The standard is updated by means of amendments.
 Amendments are created by task groups (TG).
-Both the task group and their finished document are denoted by 802.11 followed by one or two lower case letters, for example, IEEE 802.11a or IEEE 802.11ax.
+Both the task group and their finished document are denoted by 802.11 followed by one or two lowercase letters, for example, IEEE 802.11a or IEEE 802.11ax.
 Updating 802.11 is the responsibility of task group m.
 In order to create a new version, TGm combines the previous version of the standard and all published amendments.
 TGm also provides clarification and interpretation to industry on published documents.
 New versions of the IEEE 802.11 were published in 1999, 2007, 2012, 2016, 2020, and 2024.